 |Class (Data Type)||Bytes||Supported Operations|

-Structures require a similar amount of overhead per field (see the documentation on Array Headers above).
+Structures require a similar amount of overhead per field (see Array Headers).
 Structures with many fields and small contents have a large overhead and should be avoided.
 A large array of structures with numeric scalar fields requires much more memory than a structure with fields containing large numeric arrays.

 Also note that while MATLAB stores numeric arrays in contiguous memory, this is not the case for structures and cell arrays.